ashraflization/ferns-petals-sales-dashboard/README.md

 ---

 ## 🧠 Final Note
-This project demonstrates how **Excel can be used as a powerful analytics tool** to drive business decisions when combined with structured thinking and storytelling.
+This project demonstrates how **Excel can be used as a powerful analytics tool** to drive business decisions when combined with structured thinking and structured storytelling.